pajarnas/pajarnas.github.io/source/_posts/Angular: Data Binding.md

 ## Binding to events

 To bind to an event you use the Angular event binding syntax.
-This syntax consists of a target event name within parentheses to the left of an equal sign, and a quoted template statement to the right.
+This syntax consists of a **target event name within parentheses to the left of an equal sign**, and **a quoted template statement to the right**.
 In the following example, the target event name is `click` and the template statement is `onSave()`.

 Event binding syntax